ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 {: tip}

 1. Establish the SSH connection to your virtual server instance by using the floating IP address that is assigned to the instance.
 For more information, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).
 1. Run the `lsblk` command to see the updated capacity.
-In the following example, `vdc` is the attached block storage volume.
+In the following example, `vdc` is the attached Block Storage volume.
    ```sh
    [root@docs-demo-instance ~]# lsblk
    NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT